Pancasila Building

 The Pancasila Building (Gedung Pancasila) is a historic building located in Central Jakarta, Indonesia.
-The name "Pancasila" refers to the speech delivered by Sukarno in the building on which he spoke about the concept of Pancasila, a philosophical concept which would be the foundation of the Indonesian nation, on June 1, 1945.
-Built in the early 1830s, the building is one of the many 19th-century colonial landmarks in Jakarta.
+The name "Pancasila" refers to the speech delivered by Sukarno in the building on which he spoke about the concept of Pancasila, a philosophical concept which would be the foundation of the Indonesian nation, on 1 June 1945.
+Built in the early 1830s by the Dutch, the building is one of the many 19th-century colonial landmarks in Jakarta.
 The Pancasila Building currently belongs to and is under the preservation of the Indonesian Ministry of Foreign Affairs.

 History

 The building was built in the Weltevreden neighborhood, a parcel of land acquired by Cornelis Chastelein on 6 March 1697 on the east side of the bovenstad (the Upper Town) in what is now the area to the east of Merdeka Square.
 It was built in 1830 as a residence for Prince (Hertog) Bernhard van Saxe-Weimar-Eisenach (1792-1862), the German-born commander of the Dutch colonial army.
 It was designed in a Neoclassical Empire Style on the east bank of the Ciliwung.
-The street was originally named Hertogsweg in honor of the prnce.
+The street was originally named Hertogsweg in honor of the prince.

 The building was used by successive army commanders until the headquarters was moved to Bandung some time between 1914 and 1917.
 In 1918, the building housed the Volksraad of the Dutch East Indies, the first national-level council which included native Indonesian representation.
 It received the name Volksraadgebouw (Building of the Volksraad).
 The building was particularly suitable because of the large hall, which extended the entire width.